root-project/root/README/ReleaseNotes/v610/index.md

 - Allow inclusion of headers in linkdef files [ROOT-7765](https://sft.its.cern.ch/jira/browse/ROOT-7765)

 ## I/O Libraries
-- [[https://sft.its.cern.ch/jira/browse/ROOT-8478](https://sft.its.cern.ch/jira/browse/ROOT-8478)] - Prompt error when building streamer info and a data member is a vector<T> w/o dictionary
+- [[ROOT-8478](https://sft.its.cern.ch/jira/browse/ROOT-8478)] - Prompt error when building streamer info and a data member is a vector<T> w/o dictionary
+- TDavixFile: Added support for bucket name in path

 ## Database Libraries